WPBeginner

 Creating an App and Generate API Keys for Gmail

-You’ll be asked to provide a name for your project.
-Give it a memorable name, so that you can easily recognize it in the future.
+We recommend giving it a memorable name so that you can easily recognize it in the future.

-After that, click on the create button to continue.
+After that, let’s click the ‘Create’ button to continue.

-Developer console will now create your project and take you to its dashboard.
-Google offer developers access to many of their APIs and services.
-You need to enable the APIs that you will be needing for this project.
+The developer console will now create your project and take you to its dashboard.
+Google offers developers access to many of their APIs and services.
+You need to enable the APIs that you will need for this project.

 Select Gmail API